vllm-project/vllm/docs/source/getting_started/quickstart.rst

 Please refer to the :ref:`installation documentation <installation>` for more details on installing vLLM.

+.. _offline_batched_inference:

 Offline Batched Inference
 -------------------------

 With vLLM installed, you can start generating texts for list of input prompts (i.e. offline batch inferencing).
 The example script for this section can be found `here <https://github.com/vllm-project/vllm/blob/main/examples/offline_inference.py>`__.

 The first line of this example imports both the :class:`~vllm.LLM` class, the main class for running offline inference with vLLM engine and the :class:`~vllm.SamplingParams` class which specifies the parameters for the sampling process.